 “There is a growing concern among nurses across BC that more needs to be done,” she said.

 “The preventable death of Comox’s Ryan Hedican as just one example of the devastating toll the crisis is taking on families and communities.”

 Sorensen is encouraging the public to sign a petition to the House of Commons that was drafted in the wake of Hedican’s death and with the help of community nurses.

-The petition calls for the decriminalization of personal possession and safe unadulterated access to substances to prevent poisoning and overdose due to a contaminated source.
+calls for the decriminalization of personal possession and safe unadulterated access to substances to prevent poisoning and overdose due to a contaminated source.